2019 Edition — Health Disparities by Race and Ethnicity

 All Californians should have access to the high-quality health care they need to lead a long and healthy life.
 Achieving this requires reducing disparities in health and the social determinants that affect historically excluded or marginalized groups.1 Disparities occur across many dimensions, including race/ethnicity, socioeconomic status, age, place of residence, gender, disability status, and sexual orientation.

 As the most racially diverse state in the country, California has a critical stake in addressing health disparities experienced by people of color.
+Health Disparities by Race and Ethnicity: The California Landscape shows that people of color face barriers to accessing health care, often receive suboptimal treatment, and are most likely to experience poor outcomes in the health care system.

 - Life expectancy at birth in California was 80.8 years.
 It was lowest for Blacks, at 75.1 years, and highest for Asians, at 86.3 years, an 11-year gap.